Cortisone Injection - Manchester & Burnley

 What to Expect at a Private Consultation for a Cortisone Injection?

-1. First the Clinician will scan the affected area using a state of the art Ultrasound scanner and also perform physical examinations to diagnose the issue itself.
+1. First the Clinician will scan the affected area using an Ultrasound scanner and also perform physical examinations to diagnose the issue itself.

 2. Once both the clinician and the patient are comfortable and the Injection has been decided after a discussion, the site of treatment is cleaned and sterilised thoroughly.